-2. Mr. Azhar Aziz Dogar - Vice Chairman / Director Represented by Al Baraka Group
+1. Mr. Azhar Aziz Dogar - Chairman

 Mr. Azhar Aziz Dogar has over 30 years of international banking experience that includes ME&A/GCC and Asia regions with short assignments in U.K., Netherlands and U.S.A.
 His banking experience encompasses both business development and credit/risk management covering all business segments inclusive of corporate/investment banking, commercial/middle market and retail.
 Over the years, his work also involved corporate strategy and buy-side due diligence on financial sector acquisitions.